Trevor's Take: A look at the KMAland playoff picture

 Translation: Winfield-Mt.
 Union and Bedford are in line for the final wild cards if they win and nothing crazy happens across the state.
 This final spot could come down to Bedford and Exira-EHK on points.
 Who the hell knows?

 This is a jumbled mess to sort out.
-Maybe this helped it make sense to you, or maybe I didn't.
+Maybe this helped it make sense to you, or maybe it didn't.
 Either way, I tried.

 CLASS A